AmarParamashetti/Terraform-GCP/README.md

 }
   ```

- 1.Creating First Instance on google Cloud using Terraform :
+ Putting it all together and creating our first Instance on google Cloud using Terraform :
  ```
   terraform {
   required_providers {